Is Provincetown Gay Friendly?

 Massachusetts offers the strongest LGBTQ+ legal protections in the United States:

-• #1 ranking on Out Leadership's 2025 LGBTQ+ Business Climate Index
+- #1 ranking (tied with New York) on Out Leadership's 2025 LGBTQ+ Business Climate Index

 Political Climate

-Governor Maura Healey is the first openly lesbian governor in US history and has signed executive orders positioning Massachusetts as a sanctuary state for transgender residents.
+Governor Maura Healey is one of the first openly lesbian governors in US history and has signed executive orders positioning Massachusetts as a sanctuary state for transgender residents.
 Provincetown's local government is LGBTQ+-affirming, and the Provincetown Business Guild serves as both the town's chamber of commerce and an LGBTQ+ travel resource.

 Safety